Frequently asked questions and answers for refugees from Ukraine

 How shall I count the 90 days visa-free travel period?

 If you want to travel within the Schengen area, you should have a look at the past 180 days counting from the date of your intended travel and sum up the days you had spent in the EU on the basis of your biometric passport.
 If you subtract the sum from 90 days, you will get the number of days you might still use to travel within the Schengen area with your biometric passport.
-The days you stayed in the EU on the basis of a residence permit (including the card issued for the duration of the temporary protection procedure) are not to be counted in the 90 days.
+The days you stayed in the EU on the basis of a residence permit are not to be counted in the 90 days.
+Once you receive temporary protection, the 90 days start counting from zero again.

 Travelling from Hungary to countries outside the EU